-You've invested in leasing a brand new van to give your business a more professional image because you're right - a customer is more likely to hire you if they see you driving a nice vehicle rather than an old and rusty one.
-It's true that if you drive a nice van, customers see you as a business that does well, and if your business does well, it means it's busy which must be because your business is good.
+You've invested in leasing a brand new van to give your business a more professional image.
+Because you're right; a customer is more likely to hire you if they see you driving an excellent vehicle rather than an old and rusty one.
+It's true that if you drive a nice van, customers see you as a business that does well, and if your business does well, it means it's busy, which must be because your business is good.
 But what else can you do to emphasise professionalism and get people to remember your brand?
-Whether you're leasing a large Peugeot Boxer or manoeuvring the city in a small Citroen Berlingo, you can attract more customers and make the most out of your van lease with signwriting.
-Did you know that lack of signwriting or cheap looking and badly designed signwriting can cause potential customers to pass you by when they're looking for a specialist like yourself?
+Whether you're leasing a large Peugeot Boxer or manoeuvring the city in a compact Citroen Berlingo, you can attract more customers and make the most out of your van with signwriting.
+Did you know that lack of signwriting or cheap looking and poorly designed signwriting can cause potential customers to pass you by when they're looking for a specialist like yourself?

 1. Well-designed van signwriting creates confidence and trust in the business

-When a customer is looking for a business to provide them with a service, their main concern is to choose the right one.
-They don't want a trader doing a bad job or disappearing in the middle of a project.
-Think from the customer's perspective.
+When a customer is looking for a business to provide them with a service, their primary concern is to choose the right one.
+They don't want a trader doing a lousy job or disappearing in the middle of a project.
+So think from the customer's perspective.
 Which tradesman would you trust more?
 The one driving a blank van, even if it is a brand new model or the one with the van sign written displaying the businesses details?
 Which one is more likely not to care about their reputation?
 Exactly.

 2. Sign written van is less likely to attract thieves

-A vehicle that is unique is less likely to get stolen, that's a fact.
+A unique vehicle is less likely to get stolen; that's a fact.
 So give your van its individuality and sign write it with your brand and information.
 Signwriting a leased vehicle is easy to do and doesn't have to require any additional effort from you.
-At Commercial Vehicle Contracts, we'll manage the signwriting process before the new van is delivered to you, and then you can pay a small £50 fee at the end of your contract to have it removed by the finance funder.
+We'll manage the signwriting process at Commercial Vehicle Contracts before the new van is delivered to you.
+Then you can pay a small £50 fee at the end of your contract to have it removed by the finance funder.
 Simple.
-And remember, making your van unique via signwriting is a good way to put off thieves so it's worth thinking about!
+And remember, making your van unique via signwriting is an excellent way to put off thieves, so it's worth thinking about!

 3. Van fleet signwriting creates brand and builds credibility

 Professionally designed van signwriting or wrapping helps your business's credibility and makes it more trustworthy.
 It also helps your van stand out among the competitors driving blank vehicles.
 Imagine a branded fleet of leased vehicles - they'd look smart, sophisticated, and credible.
-We've seen a fleet of Vauxhall Vivaros and its bigger brother the Movano sign written in matching branding, which looks impeccable on the road.
+For example, we've seen a fleet of Vauxhall Vivaros and its bigger brother, the Movano sign written in matching branding, which looks impeccable on the road.
 What's more - your van will act as a moving billboard and advertise your business wherever you go and even if you're parked outside your house after working hours.

 4. Van signs get new customers while you're on the job

-Van graphics are especially important for small businesses, like sole traders.
-A sign written van parked on the road while you're doing a job will be seen by many passers-by.
-Imagine your new Peugeot Partner or Citroen Dispatch parked in a busy street with lots of eyes on it.
+Van graphics are vital for small businesses, like sole traders.
+A sign-written van parked on the road while you're doing a job will be seen by many passers-by.
+Imagine your new Peugeot Partner or Citroen Dispatch parked in a busy street with many eyes on it.
 Some might write down your contact details and call you asking for your services at a later date.
-Van lettering with business logo and info can massively boost a business presence.
+Van lettering with a business logo and info can massively boost a business presence.

 5. Care for your van fleet shows care for the customer

-Seeing a vehicle that is professionally sign-written gives the impression that the owner cares about quality.
-The owner knows how to take care of their business and that gives the customer confidence that he will also care about them and the job he's doing for them.
+Seeing a professionally sign-written vehicle gives the impression that the owner cares about quality.
+In addition, the owner knows how to take care of their business.
+That provides the customer with confidence that you will also care about them and the job you're doing for them.